Wound healing: Wound dressings

 Cotton gauze dressings have been the standard of care, despite their dry properties that can adhere to wound surfaces and cause discomfort upon removal.
 Recent research has set out to improve cotton gauze dressings to bring them closer in line to achieve modern wound dressing properties, by coating cotton gauze wound dressing with a chitosan/Ag/ZnO nanocomposite.
 These updated dressing provide increase water absorbency and improved antibacterial efficacy.

 Wound cleansing

 Dirt or dust on the surface of the wound, bacteria, tissue that has died, and fluid from the wound may be cleaned.
-The evidence supporting the most effective technique is not clear and there is insufficient evidence to conclude whether cleaning wounds is beneficial for promoting healing or whether wound cleaning solutions (polyhexamethylene biguanide, aqueous oxygen peroxide, etc.) are better than sterile water or saline solutions to help venous leg ulcers heal.
+The evidence supporting the most effective technique is not clear and there is insufficient evidence to conclude whether cleaning wounds is beneficial for promoting healing or whether wound cleaning solutions (polyhexamethylene biguanide, aqueous hydrogen peroxide, etc.) are better than sterile water or saline solutions to help venous leg ulcers heal.
 It is uncertain whether the choice of cleaning solution or method of application makes any difference to venous leg ulcer healing.